 Before I get started, a quick disclaimer, the title here is misleading.
 There was no bad wine in the tasting.
 People's tastes differed, but all the wines were excellent.
 I just couldn't resist a Spaghetti western reference, it was either that or a Three Amigo's reference.

-The first Texas red on our tasting menu was the McPherson Cellars 2008 Sangiovese.
+As I pointed out last night, the attendees of the Cheers Y'all wine tasting and talk were treated to a number of incredible The first Texas red on our tasting menu was the McPherson Cellars 2008 Sangiovese.
 This is one of Pris and my favorite wines, and it is easy to drink.
 Like most Sangiovese's it has a mellow flavor that fills your mouth, but doesn't overpower it.
 It is a dry wine, but it finishes with a refreshing acidity and you just want one more sip.
 The Sangiovese paired well with the flank steak and chimichurri and some of the heartier cheeses I picked up.
 These included a smoked gouda and an Irish cheddar.

-Stephanie then brought us back to Duchman Family Winery for our next tasting.
+We followed the Sangiovese with an Italian cousin from Stephanie then brought us back to Duchman Family Winery for our next tasting.
 For our sixth selection we sampled Duchman's 2009 Montepulciano.
 The Montepulciano is the second most popular grape in Italy , and its easy to see why.
 This wine was smooth, boasted a heavily fruited palate, but was only slightly sweet, and medium bodied.
 It was not my favorite, but it was to a lot of folks around me.
 The fact that there are no more bottles left stands as a testament to the wines' popularity.

 The final wine from the reds came from the northern reaches of the Hill Country.
 It was a 2005 El Guapo from Alamosa Wine Cellars.
 Like the Super Texan, El Guapo is a blend which is comprised of 90% Tempranillo, 5% Monastrell, and 5% Cabernet Sauvignon.
 This was the biggest and boldest of the wines we had, and in the interest of full disclosure its also one of Pris and my favorites.
 As with all wines, the flavors can change with the vintages and with the composition of the blend.
 We hadn't had the 2005 yet, but that was quickly fixed.
 The bottle needed time to open up, so it was good we had it at the end.
 It was supple and complex with big flavor and light tannins.
 It paired well with the strip steak and the heavier cheeses.
 Pris put it best when she said "No one was mild about the El Guapo."
 People either really liked it or they didn't.
-Its a bold wine, at least as far as the milder Texas wines go, and that may not be for everyone.
-After all, it is El Guapo.
-As with all of the reds, it pairs easily with almost any food, but it works especially well with grilled or roasted meats.
+Its a bold wine, at least as far as the milder

+Besides getting to sample a number of incredible wines, we learned a lot.
 The McPherson Sangiovese runs about $18.99 a bottle and you can get more information about this wine and winery at: http://www.mcphersoncellars.com/.

 Duchman Family Winery 2008 Montelpuciano retails for around $14.99.
 For more information you can visit http://duchmanfamilywinery.com.